A Message from President Evans

 Evolving Spaces to Embrace Our Future.

 To continue fulfilling the promise of our mission, our campus must be a teacher, an enabler, and a catalyst.
-With building projects already under way, our multi-year planning process has now come into reality.
-The renovation of Campbell Hall, the construction of a new Upper School academic building, the creation of a community plaza near Alfred E. Thompson Stadium, and the construction of Barge Commons, our new "front door," are projects that will catapult our campus into the future—a future our students and teachers are ready to welcome.
+With some building projects completed and others under way, our multi-year planning process is now being realized.
+The renovation of Campbell Hall, the construction of Hawkins Hall (a new Upper School academic building), the creation of a community plaza near Alfred E. Thompson Stadium, enhancements to Alfred E. Thompson Stadium, the construction of Barge Commons (our new "front door"), and the renovation and expansion of Love Hall are all projects that are helping catapult our campus into the future—a future our students and teachers are ready to welcome.